 Get your Fido a dog backpack and stuff it with the necessary items for your pet that he can manage to carry there.

-In the Field…
+Using Gun Dog Supplies In the Field…

 The blind should obviously be camouflaged so as to blend in and prevent the dog from being spotted.